Plain English Breakdown

 What This Bill Does

-- Imposes a capital gains tax on endowment funds of institutions of higher education that exceed $500,000 per student.
+- Imposes a capital gains tax on specific endowment funds of institutions of higher education if their value is more than $500,000 per student for that year.

-- Dedicates revenue from this tax to reducing what participants in the Paid Family and Medical Leave Insurance Program have to pay.
+- Dedicates all money collected from this new tax to reducing the amount participants must contribute to the Paid Family and Medical Leave Insurance Program.

 Who It Names or Affects

-- Institutions of higher education with endowment funds exceeding $500,000 per student.
+- Institutions of higher education with endowment funds valued at more than $500,000 per student.

-- People who use the Paid Family and Medical Leave Insurance Program
+- Participants in the Paid Family and Medical Leave Insurance Program who are required to make contributions.

 Terms To Know